fxrhxn/MacVMWare/README.md

 ## Part 1 - Install OSX El Capitan,
+### We need this so VirtualBox can have a operating system.

 1) Go into Apples App Store, and go to Downloads.
 Find the OSX, and download it again.